 Tara is a Partner and co-head in the Arthur Cox Asset Management & Investment Funds Group.

 Tara has extensive experience in advising leading asset managers and fund promoters both globally and domestically in the structuring, establishment, management and sale of a wide variety of investment funds in the UCITS and alternative space.
 Tara advises those funds, their management companies, servicing operations and directors of their regulation, compliance and corporate governance requirements.
 Tara has also advised on a number of large asset management group and platform amalgamations.
 Tara has a particular expertise in ETFs and is a leadership member of the Irish chapter of Women in ETFs and a former member of the EFAMA ETF working group.
 Tara is a regular speaker at international and domestic conferences and a contributor to international journals and publications.

 Tara is a former member of the Council of Irish Funds and is recognised as a leading lawyer by Chambers & Partners and Legal 500.

-Henning Swabey joined Calastone in 2017 and is responsible for defining and implementing the business development strategy for Continental Europe.
+Henning Swabey joined Calastone in 2017 and is responsible for defining and implementing the business development strategy for EMEA.

 Prior to joining Calastone, Henning held a number of senior roles with RBC where he developed their Investor & Treasury Services businesses in the European Union and Asia-Pacific.